monteirofutila/laravel-backup-pulse/README.md

 ## Register the recorder

-To run the checks you must add the PulseSpatieLaravelBackupRecorder to the pulse.php file.</p>
+To run the checks you must add the LaravelBackupPulseRecorder to the pulse.php file.</p>

 ```diff
 return [